 All financial, statistical, personal, technical and other data and information relating to the SUBRECIPIENT's (Applicant's) operations which are designated confidential by the SUBRECIPIENT (Applicant) and made available to the CONTRACTOR in order to carry out this Contract, shall be protected by the CONTRACTOR from unauthorized use and disclosure through the observance of the same or more effective procedural requirements as are applicable to the SUBRECIPIENT (Applicant).
 The identification of all such confidential data and information as well as the SUBRECIPIENT's (Applicant's) procedural requirements for protection of such data and information from unauthorized use and disclosure shall be provided by the SUBRECIPIENT (Applicant) in writing to the CONTRACTOR.
-If the methods and procedures employed by the CONTRACTOR for the protection of the CONTRACTOR's data and information are deemed by the SUBRECIPIENT (Applicant) to be adequate for the protection of the SUBRECIPIENT's (Applicant's) confidential information, such methods and procedures may be used, with the written consent of the SUBRECIPIENT (Applicant), to carry out the intent of this paragraph.
+If the methods and procedures employed by the CONTRACTOR for the protection of the SUBRECIPIENT's (Applicant's) confidential information, such methods and procedures may be used, with the written consent of the SUBRECIPIENT (Applicant), to carry out the intent of this paragraph.
 The CONTRACTOR shall not be required under the provisions of the paragraph to keep confidential any data or information, which is or becomes publicly available, is already rightfully in the CONTRACTOR's possession, is independently developed by the CONTRACTOR outside the scope of the Contract, or is rightfully obtained from third parties.